 For any questions not answered here, please contact our office at (801) 399-8454.

-A postmark is an acceptable form of proof of on-time payment.
-Payments presented at our office or dropped in our lobby collection box must be received by 5:00 PM on December 2, 2024.
+When mailed, a postmark will be used as proof of on-time payment.
+Payments presented at our office or dropped in our lobby collection box must be received by 5:00 PM on December 1, 2025.
 Please note that cash must not be left in our lobby collection box.
 The Treasurer's office cannot accept responsibility for cash payments left in this manner.
-Lines in our office tend to be lengthy during the last two weeks of November, so early payment at our office or use of the Postal Service is encouraged.

 What forms of payment are accepted?